 The Instinct has automatic sleep tracking, but it is on the basic side.
 It only monitors your heart rate and movement to break down your sleep into light, deep, and REM sleep.
 There is no pulse oximeter in the Instinct to detect breathing issues and similar sleep disturbances.

-The Instinct also tends to overestimate your sleep and I found it often could not tell the difference between laying quietly in bed and sleeping.
-Less-than-accurate sleep is not a deal-breaker for me.
-It’s close enough to be useful and, honestly, I am more interested in the outdoorsy features of the watch than the sleep tracking.
+I also found the Instinct will overestimate your sleep, and it often could not tell the difference between laying quietly in bed and sleeping.
+Less-than-accurate sleep is not a deal-breaker for me, however, given this smartwatch focuses more on the outdoors.

 The Instinct is an outdoors watch, so it’s not surprising the watch excels at GPS tracking and navigation.
 The Instinct supports GPS, GLONASS, and Galileo and connects quickly to these satellite systems.
 GPS tracking is accurate when compared to the Garmin Fenix 5X Plus.

 On multiple runs and hikes, the two devices measured approximately the same distances and pace.
 Even though some people report issues with elevation, I had no problems with elevation.
 Elevation was accurate — within a 100 feet of my Garmin InReach and published summit elevations.
 I run the same mountain trail a few times a week and elevation was consistent between these runs.

 Unlike the Fenix series, the Instinct lacks onboard topo maps which are not compatible with the low-resolution, non-color display.
 What you get instead are breadcrumb maps with a slew of navigation features.
 You can upload routes that you can follow or go back to the basics with the built-in compass.
 You can also add coordinates to which you can navigate.